Xultophy 100/3.6 Generic Name & Formulations

 Risk of thyroid C-cell tumors.

 Risk of thyroid C-cell tumors; inform patients of potential risk and symptoms.
 Monitor for pancreatitis; discontinue if suspected; do not restart if confirmed.
 History of pancreatitis.
 Instruct patients on diet, exercise, blood testing, proper administration of insulin, and management of hypoglycemia.
 Do not reuse or share pens or needles between patients, even if the needle is changed.
 Do not inject into areas of lipodystrophy or localized cutaneous amyloidosis.
 Increased risk of hyperglycemia or hypoglycemia if changes in physical activity, meal patterns, renal or hepatic function, insulin regimen, administration site, and if acute illness occurs: monitor glucose more frequently and may need to adjust dose.
 Monitor potassium levels in patients at risk for hypokalemia (eg, concomitant K+-lowering or K+-sensitive drugs).
 Discontinue if hypersensitivity reactions occur.
 History of anaphylaxis or angioedema with another GLP-1 agonist; monitor closely.
-Risk of acute gallbladder disease; evaluate if cholelithiasis is suspected.
+Acute gallbladder disease (eg, cholelithiasis, cholecystitis).
+Perform gallbladder studies and clinical follow-up if cholelithiasis is suspected.
 Pre-existing gastroparesis.
 Visual impairment.
 Renal impairment or GI adverse reactions: monitor and avoid fluid depletion.
 Elderly.
 Pregnancy.
 Nursing mothers.

 Do not mix or dilute with other insulins or solutions.
 Concomitant peroxisome proliferator-activated receptor (PPAR)-gamma agonists may cause fluid retention and heart failure; consider dose reduction or discontinue PPAR-gamma agonists.
 Increased risk of hypoglycemia with concomitant antidiabetics, ACE inhibitors, ARBs, disopyramide, fibrates, fluoxetine, MAOIs, pentoxifylline, pramlintide, salicylates, somatostatin analogs, sulfonamide antibiotics.
 Reduced efficacy with concomitant atypical antipsychotics, corticosteroids, danazol, diuretics, estrogens, glucagon, isoniazid, niacin, oral contraceptives, phenothiazines, progestogens, protease inhibitors, somatropin, sympathomimetics, thyroid hormones.
 Variable effects with β-blockers, clonidine, lithium salts, alcohol, pentamidine.
 Concomitant β-blockers, clonidine, guanethidine, reserpine may blunt hypoglycemia.
 May affect absorption of oral drugs (delayed gastric emptying).

-Nasopharyngitis, headache, nausea, diarrhea, increased lipase, upper respiratory tract infection; hypoglycemia, hypokalemia, lipodystrophy, acute kidney injury; rare: pancreatitis, anaphylactic reactions and angioedema.
+Nasopharyngitis, headache, nausea, diarrhea, increased lipase, upper respiratory tract infection; hypoglycemia, hypokalemia, lipodystrophy, acute kidney injury; rare: pancreatitis, anaphylactic reactions, angioedema.